How to use Rufus to create a bootable USB drive with Windows, Linux, or FreeDOS

 Rufus detected a USB memory stick

-If you want to create a Windows or a Linux bootable USB drive, choose "Disk or ISO image."
-Then, click or tap Select.
+Using Rufus for a FreeDOS USB drive If you want to create a bootable USB with Windows 11 or Linux, choose “Disk or ISO image (Please select),” then click or tap SELECT.

 Choosing to use a disk or ISO image to create the USB drive